Pugwash Estuary, Nova Scotia (Photo by NCC)

 - The estuary is a blend of forests, salt marshes, beaches and islands.

 - Twenty-seven species of shorebirds, including semipalmated sandpiper and willet, pass through the region during spring and fall migrations.

 The Northumberland Strait is a prime area for coastal development.
-The Pugwash region is commonly referred to as cottage country, boasting warm ocean water and many of the most spectacular beaches in Nova Scotia.
+The Pugwash region is commonly referred to as cottage country, as it boasts warm ocean water and many of the most spectacular beaches in Nova Scotia.

-The delicate Pugwash Estuary ecosystem, which remains largely untouched, is home to a wide variety of sensitive waterfowl and many special biological features.
+The delicate Pugwash Estuary ecosystem remains largely untouched.
+It is home to a wide variety of sensitive waterfowl and many special biological features.
 If development continues unchecked, the unique flora and fauna of the region could be jeopardized.

 Our vision for the Pugwash River Estuary

-NCC has worked to build a large land assemblage that protects important upland and wetland habitat.
-By creating a buffer between the coastal development and the forests, marshes and beaches inhabited by many species of waterfowl, NCC is conserving the unique and balanced ecosystem of the Pugwash Estuary.
+NCC has built a large land assemblage that protects important upland and wetland habitat.
+By creating a buffer between coastal development and the forests, marshes and beaches inhabited by many species of waterfowl, NCC is conserving the unique and balanced ecosystem of the Pugwash Estuary.

 Through securing additional land and continued stewardship with tremendous volunteers and strong partnerships with local organizations, NCC will actively maintain and protect this beautiful piece of Atlantic Canada.